Kushagra-Yadav/GFG-POTD/README.md

 for vis, address, alternateAdd Code: (Note that in place of time, lowestTime i've used variable names as address and alternateAdd respectively; it's just names so doesn't matter anyways)
 }}

 {{
+15-02-2024
+Graph is already connected so need not to check it.
+If all the vertices of connected graph have even degree then we have euler cicruit possible.
+}}

+{{